apify/super-scraper/README.md

 ### JS Scenario

 Specify instructions in order to be executed one by one after opening the page.
-Set `json_response` to `true` to get a full report of the performed instructions, the results of `evaluate` instructions will be added to the `evaluate_results` field.
+Set `json_response` to `true` to get a full report of the executed instructions, the results of `evaluate` instructions will be added to the `evaluate_results` field.

 - example for clicking a button:
 ```ts